 Are you a health and fitness professional interested in learning more about this topic to coach pre & postnatal clients?
-Explore our education to become a Pre/Postnatal Performance Training Specialist.
+Explore our Pre/Postnatal Professional Education.

 - Arici, E., Tastan, S., Can, & M.F.
 (2006).
 The effect of using an abdominal binder on postoperative gastrointestinal function, mobilization, pulmonary function, and pain in patients undergoing major abdominal surgery: A randomized controlled trial.
 International Journal of Nursing Studies, 62, 108-117.